 - How is your AIVRS program building local capacity to increase awareness and understanding about tribal members with disabilities?
 What is local capacity?

-Reflect on the need for outreach: AIVRS programs provide VR services to American Indian people with disabilities living on or near the tribe’s geographic service area that is generally located in remote rural areas.
-Most state VR agencies do not provide VR services in a consistent manner to American Indian people with disabilities; consequently, the need for the AIVRS programs.
+Reflect on the need for outreach: AIVRS programs provide VR services to American Indians with disabilities living on or near the tribe’s geographic service area that is generally located in remote and/or rural areas.
+Most state VR agencies do not provide VR services in a consistent manner to American Indians with disabilities; consequently, the need for the AIVRS programs.
 With the inception of the AIVRS programs, there have been some improvements in the coordination of VR services with the state VR agencies, however there are still gaps in serving tribal consumers; therefore, a need for program outreach.
 Outreach is an important AIVRS program activity because the activity informs tribal members, family members, and the community about VR services that prepare eligible individuals for gainful employment.

 If you answered “no” or “I do not know” to any of the above questions, a) learn where to seek answers to puzzling questions, b) meet with the assigned RSA project officer if an amendment to your five-year management plan is required, and c) meet with the AIVRS program staff to develop an annual strategic plan.
 The rational of an annual strategic plan is to determine the need for amendments to the grant proposed goals and objectives and to determine if adequate resources are available in serving all eligible consumers.
 Toolkit-Federal